How To Mix Prints Like A Pro

 Pick Your Placement - Wearing prints draws attention, so it's important to make sure you are drawing attention to the area you want.
 If you're not happy with your hips and thighs, then you'll probably want to wear the dominant print on the top rather than the bottom.

 Don't Forget Accessories - When mixing prints many people think simply of skirts and tops or pants and tops, but don't forget about accessories!
 Accessories can actually be your dominant or accent print so don't forget about them.
-There's no reason you can't wear a leaporad print shoe with a plaid pant as long as there's a connecting theme such as color.
+There's no reason you can't wear a leopard print shoe with plaid pants as long as there's a connecting theme such as color.